gabalafou/map-jupyterlab-frontend-components/second-draft.md

 includes the top, bottom, and side bars, as well as the main content area (and other areas not covered by this document).

+![Screenshot of the JupyterLab UI in which the entire UI is outlined because the shell node spans the entire visible UI](annotated-ui-screenshots/shell.png)

-Node-to-node CSS selector path for this node:
+#### Node-to-node CSS selector path for this node:

     html > body > div#main

-Table of properties:
+#### Table of properties:

 | Name | Value |
 | ---- | ----- |